 Mt.
-Moriyoshi (森吉山) in the Akita prefecture (秋田県) is the next among the top three locations for finding the snow monsters that form as a result of the unique weather phenomenon.
+Moriyoshi (森吉山) in the Akita Prefecture (秋田県) is among the top three locations for finding the snow monsters that form as a result of the unique weather phenomenon.
 With it being less famous, it stands to reason that it is less packed!
 If we only get to go to one of them, we would definitely go to Mt.
 Moriyoshi.
-As a bonus, you get to play with the super cute mascot dog Hokuto! (≧▽≦).
+As a bonus, you can play with the super cute mascot dog Hokuto! (≧▽≦).

-Although many tourists choose to visit Mt.
-Moriyoshi in winter for skiing and/or the snow monsters, it is actually a great destination to visit throughout the year.
-It is recognised as one of the one hundred mountains in Japan with beautiful flowers.
+Although many tourists visit Mt.
+Moriyoshi in winter for skiing and/or the snow monsters, it is a great destination to visit throughout the year.
+It is recognized as one of the Top 100 Mountains in Japan with beautiful flowers.
 In early June, more than three hundred different species of flowers begin to bloom.
 This peaks in late June and lasts all the way to late August!

 For the types of flowers that bloom in these months, check out the Mt.
 Moriyoshi Ani Ski Resort’s website HERE.

 In October, autumn colors begin to blanket the mountain.
 During this time (mid to the end of October), a cable car offers an easy way to access the top of the mountain.
 This 20-minute journey to the top of the mountain is so stunning that the only appropriate way to describe it would be “wow”!

 In 2023, the gondola lift operates from the 3rd of June to the 29th of October daily.
 But from the 21st of August to the 29th of September, the lift only operates on weekends and public holidays.

 - The operating hours of the lift are from

 - 8:45 am to 4 pm from June to September

 - The last lift goes up to the summit at 3:30 pm.

 - 8:45 am to 3:30 pm in October.